gleam-lang/gleam/notes/talk.md

 takes an AST, an accumulator, and a callback that will receive each node.
 My `check_unless/2` callback has two clauses.
-The first one pattern matches against offending nodes and returns the atom `:error` in place of the accumulator, and the other clause is a catch all for all other nodes.
-All other patterns are considered OK, so I just return the accumulator.
+The first one pattern matches against offending nodes and returns the atom `:error` in place of the accumulator.

+The other clause is a catch all for all other nodes.
+As all other patterns are considered valid by this rule it just returns the accumulator.

-And with that I had the beginnings of a working linter, and I had also learnt about tokens, abstract syntax trees and parsing in general.
+And with that I had the beginnings of a working linter, and I had also learnt about tokens, abstract syntax trees and a little about parsing in general.

+Through the macro system and associated helper functions Elixir had made this task easier than it would be elsewhere..

-All that was left was to write more rules and to do some plumbing to run them and present errors to the user.
-I couldn't believe how easy Elixir had made this task for me, and I had a lot of fun writing more rules afterwards.
+All that was left was to do some plumbing to present errors to the user, and then to write more rules.
+After writing a few more rules and then experiementing with writing some macros I felt comfortable working with an abstract syntax tree, giving me the first piece of the compiler knowledge puzzle.

 ```html
 <!DOCTYPE html>